Consumer lending refers to loans taken out by individuals for personal reasons.

 - Self-select vs. auto-investment – As with all other lenders within this subcategory, there is no self-select investment option with Lending Works.

-- Secondary market / ability to resell – Yes, you can sell your investment (subject to sufficient investor demand) for a 0.6% fee.
+- Secondary market / ability to resell – Yes, you can sell your investment provided there is demand, subject to the fees noted above.

 - IFISA – Yes, Lending Works offers IFISA investment accounts.